 Emissions from solid waste are the second largest conceptual difference.
 Emissions from landfill gas could be allocated to the waste management industry, but these emissions are not a result of current production: they represent releases associated with the decay of waste discarded in previous accounting periods.
-As such, they are not included in the Greenhouse Gas Account since they would not vary with current period economic output and thus would not yield proper conclusions if used in conjunction with the Input-Output tables for modeling purposes.
+As such, they are not included in the Greenhouse Gas Account since they would not vary with current period economic output and thus would not yield proper conclusions if used in conjunction with the supply and use tables for modeling purposes.

 International aviation fuel purchases are the third largest conceptual difference.
 The UNFCCC requires airline emissions to be calculated based on the national territory.
 The SEEA requires that those emissions are based on the residence principle, meaning that the Greenhouse Gas Account must include purchases and thus emissions of aviation fuel abroad by domestic airlines and exclude those purchases and related emissions of foreign airlines in Canada.
 The NIR total for emissions covers those that occur over Canadian territory regardless of the ownership of the airline, and excludes emissions of domestic aircraft abroad (although these are included elsewhere in the NIR for information purposes).

-Four gases are covered in Environment Canada's NIR that are not covered in the Greenhouse Gas Account, namely HFCs, PFCs, SF6 and NF3.
+Four gases are covered in Canada's official GHG inventory that are not covered in the Greenhouse Gas Account, namely HFCs, PFCs, SF6 and NF3.
 These are excluded from the PFA since there are no data available to allocate these emissions across industries and households.
 Several of these substances are refrigerants used in many industries, and attributing the leaks of the gases properly cannot be done with current data sources.
 The small amount of SF6 emissions is a result of processes in several distinct industries, and the data to do this allocation properly are also not available.
 Emissions from non-energy products from fuels and solvent use suffer from the same data gap.

 Another conceptual difference is the inclusion in the PFA of prescribed burns in the forestry industry as an industrial process that is part of the production function for forestry.
 This is allocated to the Land Use, Land-Use Change and Forestry section of the NIR.